-One more factor to consider when contemplating breast augmentation is whether you want to have more children as pregnancy and nursing can alter the shape of your breasts.
-Depending upon genetics, weight stability, health, diet, skincare and other factors, some women may develop ptosis, or sagging breasts as early as their 20s, and others later in life.
+People who expect to become pregnant or breastfeed in the future are discouraged from having breast surgery, as these activities can alter the shape of your enhanced breasts.
+Depending on genetics, weight stability, general health, diet, skin health, and other factors, some women may develop ptosis or sagging breasts as early as their 20s, and others later in life.

-Women’s breasts naturally differ slightly, usually less than bra cup size.
-Some women tend to be very aware of asymmetries in their breasts and are bothered more than others by these normal differences.
-But when the breast asymmetry is greater than a bra cup size, or the nipple or breast position is clearly different when standing up, or the breasts are different shapes, you might want to consider breast augmentation for correction of breast asymmetry.
+Breasts are naturally slightly different in size from one another—usually by less than a bra cup size.
+Some women are bothered more than others by this normal difference and seek plastic surgery to correct it.
+But when breast asymmetry is greater than one cup size, the nipple or breast position is clearly different, or the breasts are different shapes, you may benefit from breast augmentation for correction of breast asymmetry.

 Dr. Angelchik is a very talented professional!
 He performed my breast augmentation and I couldn’t be happier with my results!
 Read More >

-Once you decide to have breast augmentation performed, you will need to make several other decisions about the various implant and placement options available to you.
+Once you decide to have breast augmentation surgery in Phoenix, you will need to make several other decisions about the various breast implant and placement options available to you.
 After evaluating your cosmetic goals and current condition, Dr. Angelchik will discuss these options with you and recommend the approach he feels is best.
 Ultimately, however, the decision will be up to you.
-There are two breast implant options available to patients:
+There are two implant options available to patients of Dr. Angelchik:

-- Saline implants – Filled with a salt-water solution, saline implants allow for precise control over the size and volume of your breast enhancement.
+- Saline implants – Filled with a salt-water solution, saline breast implants allow for precise control over the size and volume of your breasts.

-- Silicone implants – Praised for their realistic look and feel, silicone implants use a leak-resistant cohesive gel to achieve a natural aesthetic, making them an increasingly popular option among patients.
+- Silicone implants – These breast implants tend to have a more realistic look and feel, and use a leak-resistant cohesive gel to achieve a natural aesthetic, making them an increasingly popular option among patients.

 When it comes to the incisions, there are four options available to you, which depend on the type of implant used (silicone or saline) and your anatomy.
 It can also be affected by any additional procedures you opt for.
 These incisions include:

 - Inframammary – This incision is made along the lower crease of the breast.
-Dr. Angelchik can access the breast pocket well with this incision, and it provides optimal control of breast implant placement.
+Dr. Angelchik can access the breast pocket well with this incision, and it provides optimal control of implant placement.

-- Periareolar – This incision is made along the edge of the areolae.
-This incision is hidden well by the darker pigmentation of the nipple.
+- Periareolar – This incision is made along the edge of the areola.
+Any scar from this incision is hidden well by the darker pigmentation of the nipple.

-Subglandular – The implant is placed above the muscle, but still lies below the breast tissue.
+- Subglandular – The implant is placed above the muscle, but still lies below the natural breast tissue.
 This allows for a larger implant, with more lift, and shorter recovery time.

-Dual-Plane – The implant is placed partially beneath the muscle where the bottom of the implant is not covered.
-This type can provide additional volume and correction for patients lacking volume at the bottom of the breast (sometimes called tubular breasts).
+- Dual-Plane – The implant is placed partially beneath the muscle where the bottom of the implant is not covered by muscle tissue.
+This placement can provide additional volume and correction for patients lacking volume at the bottom of the breast (sometimes called tubular breasts).

-Any type of surgery carries some risk but is complication-free most of the time.
-The same thing can be said about the risks with breast augmentation.
-While the risks are extremely rare, we believe it is in your best interest to understand all there is to know about these risks with whatever procedure you decide to undergo with Dr. Angelchik.
+Any type of surgery carries some risk, but breast augmentation is typically safe when performed by a board-certified plastic surgeon.
+While the risks are extremely rare, we believe it is in your best interest to understand all there is to know about these risks before you decide to undergo breast augmentation with Dr. Angelchik.

 Some of the risks involved with breast augmentation include:

 - Infection – Dr. Angelchik will give you antibiotics as part of your post-op recovery.
-If you take them as prescribed, your chances of infection are virtually zero percent.
+If you take them as prescribed, your chances of infection are virtually zero.

 - Anesthesia – Using sedatives or anesthesia is a must with breast augmentation.
 The risk with anesthesia usually comes in the form of an allergic reaction.
 If this happens, Dr. Angelchik and his staff will deal with it immediately.

 - Loss or change in sensation – Some patients may lose sensitivity in their breasts or nipples for a short amount of time after surgery.
-This may only last six to twelve weeks.
-However, in very rare instances, this loss is permanent.
+This is temporary but may last six to twelve weeks.
+However, in very rare instances, this loss of sensation is permanent.

 - Scarring – Scarring is inevitable with breast augmentation.
-However, these scars will fade after about a year to be hardly noticeable.
+However, these scars will fade over the course of about a year, and will be placed as to be unnoticeable most of the time.
 Some patients who are prone to excessive scarring need to keep this in mind when considering breast augmentation.

-- Rippling – Saline implants are more prone to rippling than are silicone implants.
+- Rippling – Saline implants are more prone to rippling than silicone ones.
 Those placed behind the muscle, or submuscular, are less likely to show rippling than those placed in front of the muscle.

-- Deflation or leaking – If the implant’s shell fails, it can cause leaking of the saline or silicone.
+- Deflation or leaking – If an implant’s shell fails, it can cause leaking of the saline or silicone.
 Saline is part of the body’s natural makeup, so if your saline implant leaks, it is absorbed into the body.
-Silicone will stay in the area of the breast and the entire implant will have to be replaced.
+Silicone will stay in the area of the breast and the entire implant will have to be replaced by Dr. Angelchik.